 § 13.1-806.
-Effective time and date of document
+Effective time and date of document.

-A. Except as otherwise provided in § 13.1-807, a certificate issued by the Commission is effective at the time such certificate is issued, unless the certificate relates to articles filed with the Commission and the articles state that the certificate shall become effective at a later time or date specified in the articles.
-In that event the certificate shall become effective at the earlier of the time and date so specified or 11:59 p.m. on the fifteenth day after the date on which the certificate is issued by the Commission.
-If a delayed effective date is specified, but no time is specified, the effective time shall be 12:01 a.m. on the date specified.
-Any other document filed with the Commission shall be effective when accepted for filing unless otherwise provided for in this chapter.
+A. A certificate issued by the Commission is effective at the time such certificate is issued, unless the certificate relates to articles filed with the Commission and the articles state that the certificate shall become effective at a later time and date specified in the articles.
+In that event the certificate shall become effective at the earlier of the time and date so specified or 11:59 p.m. on the 15th day after the date on which the certificate is issued by the Commission.
+Any other document filed with the Commission shall be effective when accepted for filing unless otherwise provided for in this Act.

-- B. Notwithstanding subsection A, any certificate that has a delayed effective time or date shall not become effective if, prior to the effective time and date, a statement of cancellation signed by each party to the articles to which the certificate relates is delivered to the Commission for filing.
-If the Commission finds that the statement of cancellation complies with the requirements of law, it shall, by order, cancel the certificate. - C. A statement of cancellation shall contain: - 1.
-The name of the corporation; - 2.
-The name of the articles and the date on which the articles were filed with the Commission; - 3.
-The time and date on which the Commission's certificate becomes effective; and - 4.
-A statement that the articles are being canceled in accordance with this section. - D. Notwithstanding subsection A, for purposes of §§ 13.1-829 and 13.1-924, any certificate that has a delayed effective date shall be deemed to be effective when the certificate is issued.
+B. Notwithstanding subsection A, any certificate that has a delayed effective time and date shall not become effective if, prior to the effective time and date, the parties to the articles to which the certificate relates file a request for cancellation with the Commission and the Commission, by order, cancels the certificate.

-E. For articles with a delayed effective date and time, the effective date and time shall be Eastern Time.

-1985, c.
-522; 2007, c.
-925;2021, Sp.
-Sess.
-I, c.
-487.
+C. Notwithstanding subsection A, for purposes of §§ 13.1-829 and 13.1-924, any certificate that has a delayed effective date shall be deemed to be effective when the certificate is issued.

 § 13.1-807.
-Correcting filed articles
+Correcting filed articles.

-A. Articles filed with the Commission may be corrected if (i) the articles contain an inaccuracy; (ii) the articles were not properly authorized or defectively signed, attested, sealed, verified, or acknowledged; or (iii) the electronic transmission of the articles to the Commission was defective.
+A. The board of directors of a corporation may authorize correction of any articles filed with the Commission if (i) the articles contain an inaccuracy; (ii) the articles were defectively executed, attested, sealed, verified, or acknowledged; or (iii) the electronic transmission of the articles to the Commission was defective.

-- B. Articles are corrected by filing with the Commission articles of correction that: - 1.
-Set forth the name of the corporation prior to filing; - 2.
-Describe the articles to be corrected, including their effective date; - 3.
-Specify the inaccuracy or defect to be corrected; - 4.
-Correct the inaccuracy or defect; and - 5.
-State that the board of directors authorized the correction and the date of such authorization. - C. If the Commission finds that the articles of correction comply with the requirements of law and that all required fees have been paid, it shall issue a certificate of correction.
-Upon the issuance of a certificate of correction by the Commission, the articles of correction shall become effective as of the effective date and time of the articles they correct except as to persons relying on the uncorrected articles and adversely affected by the correction.
-As to those persons, articles of correction are effective upon the issuance of the certificate of correction. - D. No articles of correction shall be accepted by the Commission when received more than 30 days after the effective date of the certificate relating to the articles to be corrected.
+B. Articles are corrected by filing with the Commission articles of correction setting forth:

+- 1. The name of the corporation prior to filing; - 2.
+A description of the articles to be corrected, including their effective date; - 3.
+Each inaccuracy and defect that is to be corrected; - 4.
+The correction of each inaccuracy and defect; and

+5. A statement that the board of directors authorized the correction and the date of such authorization.

+C. Upon the issuance of a certificate of correction by the Commission, the articles of correction shall become effective as of the effective date and time of the articles they correct except as to persons relying on the uncorrected articles and adversely affected by the correction.
+As to those persons, articles of correction are effective upon the issuance of the certificate of correction.

-1985, c.
-522; 2007, c.
-925;2008, cc.
-91, 509;2021, Sp.
-Sess.
-I, c.
-487.
+D. No articles of correction may be filed with the Commission more than 30 days after the effective date of the certificate relating to the articles to be corrected.

 § 13.1-808.
-Evidentiary effect of copy of filed document
+Evidentiary effect of copy of filed document.